 Miller and Van Hooser build circuit models of the development of motion selectivity in primary visual cortex.
 These models produce experimental predictions that are tested in Van Hooser's lab.
 Three published papers.

-These labs are focusing on a gene, Rem2, that is required for normal synapse formation, dendritic branching, and functional plasticity.
+These labs are focusing on a gene, Rem2, that is required for normal synapse formation, dendritic branching and functional plasticity.
 Two published papers and a third manuscript in preparation.

 Turrigiano's lab is a world leader in the study of homeostatic synaptic plasticity that occurs in the developing cortex in slice or culture.
 In this collaboration, Katz and Van Hooser's labs brought in vivo physiological recordings and imaging techniques to the study of homeostatic plasticity in living animals.
-Three published papers, and a fourth in preparation.
+Three published papers, and a fourth is in preparation.

 Patterns of preferences for tastes and taste mixtures in human subjects are being studied, and the specific socio-cultural mechanisms for preferences in eastern and western subjects are probed.
 A paper is in preparation.